SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Green

 -   Green is a `brontosaurus` module.
--   Green module is use to communicate between integrated service and auth database
+-   Green module is use to communicate between integrated service and auth database.

+### Green Key

+-   Green key is a generated password for authorization between applications.
+-   User can retrieve green key by red or green module.

 ### Group